 Both fire-rated OSB and Fire Retardant Treated (FRT) plywood are commonly used in fire-rated wall sheathing and roof deck applications.
 Because these materials are always evolving, it’s good for architects and builders to know how they compare to each other.

-An engineered wood product like LP® FlameBlock® Fire-Rated OSB Sheathing combines a layer of ignition-resistant, cementitious coating with a layer of OSB.
+An engineered wood product like LP® FlameBlock® Fire-Rated Sheathing combines a layer of ignition-resistant, cementitious coating with a layer of OSB.
 It carries an Exposure 1 classification, which means it can withstand normal exposure to moisture during construction.
 In contrast, some fire-retardant treatments are applied after the plywood is manufactured – and the treatment is sometimes water-soluble, requiring it to be protected from moisture during construction.

 A fire-rated OSB product like LP FlameBlock offers both flame-spread resistance and burn-through resistance in the same panel, as verified in tests like the 30-minute Class A Flame Spread Rating (ASTM E84, UL723) and 15-minute Thermal Barrier Protection test (UBC 26-2).
 FRT plywood has a flame spread rating, but no rating for burn-through resistance.